jbetancur/react-data-table-component/README.md

 ```

 ## Logging Issues
-Please use the github issue templates feature for logging issues or feature proposals
+Please use the github issue templates feature for logging issues or feature proposals.
+Including a codesanbox are clear details on the feature/issue will elicit a quicker resonse ;)

 ## API/Usage